erolkuluslu/expense_tracking/README.md

+ Here’s an updated README that includes a section on how you used `SharedPreferences` in the app:

+---

 # Flutter Expense Tracker - BLoC State Management

 This project is a simple yet powerful expense tracking application built using Flutter and the BLoC (Business Logic Component) state management pattern.
 The app allows users to add, edit, and delete expenses, as well as view a summary of their expenses over time.